 Principal supervisors must:

-- for HDR students, hold a completed doctoral degree;
+- for HDR candidates, hold a completed doctoral degree;

 - for coursework students, hold a completed N+1 degree or equivalent professional qualifications;

 - for doctorates be research active as per the Research and Scholarship Policy;